Help us in the race against dementia

 Research over the years has identified the relationship between a poor night’s sleep in a person’s midlife and dementia in their later life.
 There can be many reasons for interrupted sleep, including insomnia, working shifts, stress and caretaking responsibilities.
 In one study, Dr Andrew E. Budson of Harvard Medical School found that individuals who slept fewer than five hours per night were twice as likely to develop dementia.”
 In a second study, Dr Budson said sleeping six hours or less at age 50, 60, and 70 was associated with a 30% increase in dementia risk compared to a normal sleep duration of seven hours.”

-Race Against Dementia (RAD) Associate Fellow, Dr Rahel Park, highlights that sleep-disordered breathing has been linked with up to 90% of idiopathic normal pressure hydrocephalus cases, which Dr Park is focusing on for her RAD research project.
+Race Against Dementia Associate Fellow, Dr Rahel Park, highlights that sleep-disordered breathing has been linked with up to 90% of idiopathic normal pressure hydrocephalus cases, which Dr Park is focusing on for her research project.
 “This is a huge number and should not be overlooked in studies that try better to understand this disorder,” says Dr Park.

 Race Against Dementia Pull Quote